Climate Neutral Data Centre Pact: Engagement of signatories (metrics)

 Some metrics remains undefined like targets on water conservation, but the pledge give the signatories until end 2021 to define and agree a metric with the European Commission.

+Verification

+External verification came only in the pact's second year.
+In December 2022 an audit framework was published, drawn up with the certification company Bureau Veritas, so that independent auditors could check what signatories claimed and answer the scepticism that attaches to environmental commitments in the sector.
+It applied from 2023 to every signatory (104 of them by then).
+Its scope follows the pledge itself: energy efficiency, renewable electricity, water, equipment reuse, waste heat.
+The framework is aligned with the EU Taxonomy Regulation, and it recognises equivalent CEN-CENELEC, ISO/IEC, ASHRAE and ANSI/ISA standards, so that an operator already certified need not certify twice.

 Signatories

 Cloud infrastructure providers and Data centre signatories include: 3DS Outscale (Dassault Systèmes), Altuhost, Aruba, Atos, AWS (Amazon Web Services), CyrusOne, Data4, DigiPlex, Digital Realty & Interxion, Equinix, FlameNetworks, Gigas, Google, Ikoula, Ilger, Infloclip, Intel Corporation, Irideos, ITnet, LCL, Leaseweb, next layer, NTT, OVHcloud, Register, Scaleway, and Seeweb.

-In addition, the 17 trade associations signed up at the launch are: Association of Cloud Infrastructure Services Providers Europe (CISPE), EUDCA, the European Data Centre Association, Cloud28+, Cloud Community Poland, Danish Cloud Community, Datacentre Industrien, Data Centre Alliance, Dutch Data Centre Association, Dutch Hosting Providers Association, Eco - Alliance for strengthening digital infrastructures in Germany, EuroCloud Croatia, EuroCloud France, France Datacenter, Host in Scotland, IKT-Norge, ISPConnect, and TechUK.
+In addition, the 17 trade associations signed up at the launch are: Association of Cloud Infrastructure Services Providers Europe (CISPE), the European Data Centre Association (EUDCA), Cloud28+, Cloud Community Poland, Danish Cloud Community, Datacentre Industrien, Data Centre Alliance, Dutch Data Centre Association, Dutch Hosting Providers Association, Eco - Alliance for strengthening digital infrastructures in Germany, EuroCloud Croatia, EuroCloud France, France Datacenter, Host in Scotland, IKT-Norge, ISPConnect, and TechUK.